Excellent 4.9 out of 5

 As of 2026, UK employers will be required to payroll benefits in kind to their employees, marking a significant shift in the way tax is reported and paid on these benefits.

-From 6 April 2026 employers will be required to report the total number of hours worked by each employee.
+Important April 2026 update - reporting the total number of hours worked by each employee.

-Big changes are coming to the way we report income tax and National Insurance contributions in the UK.
-From 2025, HMRC (Her Majesty's Revenue and Customs) will require employers to report the total hours worked by their employees.
+Originally proposed to start from April 2026, HMRC (Her Majesty's Revenue and Customs) will no longer require employers to report the total hours worked by their employees.